holaphil/amazing-maple-e08ae/src/pages/index.md

       Take a tour by simply scrolling down or selecting any of the nav items above.
 Lastly, as with any new house, there is plenty of work to do.
-      Conversely, if you encounter any issues, contact me here so I can fix it.
+      Conversely, if you encounter any issues, contact me below so I can fix it.
     actions:
       - label: View My Work
         url: /portfolio